kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0221 Tariffs.md

 *SFFL* means the Standard Foreign Fare Level as established by the Department of Transportation under 49 U.S.C.
 41509.

-*Statutory notice* means the number of days required for tariff filings in §221.160(a).
+*Statutory notice* means the number of days required for tariff filings in [[Volume 4/A Economic regulations/0221 Tariffs.md#§221.160   Adoption notice.|§221.160]](a).

-*Tariff publication* means a tariff, a supplement to a tariff, or an original or revised record of a tariff, including an index of tariffs and an adoption notice (§221.161).
+*Tariff publication* means a tariff, a supplement to a tariff, or an original or revised record of a tariff, including an index of tariffs and an adoption notice ([[Volume 4/A Economic regulations/0221 Tariffs.md#§221.161   Notice of adoption to be filed in former carrier's tariffs.|§221.161]]).

 *Through fare* means the total fare from point of origin to destination.
 It may be a local fare, a joint fare, or combination of separately established fares.